-The laboratory component of this course is supported by a number of Teaching Assistants (TAs) and Phil Wakefield (Senior Laboratory Instructor - Physical Geography).
-You can find all lab assignment and supporting material along with their contact information and office hours on CourseSpaces.
+The laboratory component of this course is supported by a number of Teaching Assistants (TAs) and Jill Krezoski (Senior Laboratory Instructor - GEOG103 Lab Coordinator).
+Your first line of inquiry regarding a lab assignment is your assigned TA, so only contact Jill or me if you are not getting the help you feel that you need.
+You can find all lab assignments and supporting materials along with TA contact information and office hours on CourseSpaces.